APPENDIX DIFFERENCES IN SCHOOLING STRUCTURES

 STRUCTURE OF PRIMARY AND SECONDARY SCHOOLING

-The structure of primary and secondary schooling in Australia differs between states and territories and has also changed over time.
+The structure of primary and secondary schooling in Australia differs between jurisdictions.

-The two basic patterns evident in formal schooling in Australia in 2013 are:
+In 2016, the two basic patterns in formal schooling in Australia were:

-- Primary school consisting of Pre-Year 1 to Year 7 and secondary school consisting of Year 8 to Year 12 in Queensland, South Australia and Western Australia.
+- In South Australia, primary school consisted of Pre-Year 1 to Year 7 and secondary school consisted of Year 8 to Year 12.

 - Kindergarten in New South Wales and the Australian Capital Territory